-I had a business at Dipati Ukur Street that morning.
-I guessed it would take hours.
-But I was wrong.
-It was still 10 a.m. when I finished it.
-I had no plan to travel in Bandung.
-But I was near Gasibu, Gedung Sate, and Geology Museum.
+Bunda had a business at Dipati Ukur Street that morning.
+She guessed it would take hours, but she was wrong.
+It was still 10 a.m. when she finished it.
+She had no plan to travel in Bandung.
+But she was near Gasibu, Gedung Sate, and Geology Museum.

 Geology Room consists of some little rooms that give you information about the born of the earth and the geology of Sumatra, Java, Sulawesi, Maluku, Nusa Tenggara and Papua.
 There are also the stones, fossils of human history by Charles Darwin, minerals in Indonesia, and the tools used for the research.

 In the end of the Geology Room, there is a room that can tell and show you about the volcano, such as Mount Tangkuban Perahu, Mount Krakatau, Mount Galunggung, Mount Merapi, and Batu.

 Meanwhile, the east room or Ruang Sayap Timur gives you information about some fossils.
 Aaah, I saw T-Rex there!
 It’s tall like on the movie.
 A Tyrannosaurus Rex Osborn’s length could reach 19 meters, tall 6.5 meters and weight 8 tons.